Sirolimus: Pharmacokinetics

-Sirolimus is metabolized by the CYP3A4 enzyme and is a substrate of the P-glycoprotein (P-gp) efflux pump.
+Sirolimus is metabolized primarily by the CYP3A4 enzyme (about 90%), and to a lesser degree by CYP3A5 and CYP2C8.
+It is also a substrate of the P-glycoprotein (P-gp) efflux pump.
 It has linear pharmacokinetics.
 In studies on N=6 and N=36 subjects, peak concentration was obtained in 1.3 hours +/r- 0.5 hours and the terminal elimination was slow, with a half life around 60 hours +/- 10 hours.
 Sirolimus was not found to effect the concentration of ciclosporin, which is also metabolized primarily by the CYP3A4 enzyme.

 The bioavailabiliy of sirolimus is low, and the absorption of sirolimus into the blood stream from the intestine varies widely between patients, with some patients having up to eight times more exposure than others for the same dose.
 Drug levels are, therefore, taken to make sure patients get the right dose for their condition.
 This is determined by taking a blood sample before the next dose, which gives the trough level.
 However, good correlation is noted between trough concentration levels and drug exposure, known as area under the concentration-time curve, for both sirolimus (SRL) and tacrolimus (TAC) (SRL: r2 = 0.83; TAC: r2 = 0.82), so only one level need be taken to know its pharmacokinetic (PK) profile.
 PK profiles of SRL and of TAC are unaltered by simultaneous administration.
 Dose-corrected drug exposure of TAC correlates with SRL (r2 = 0.8), so patients have similar bioavailability of both.